Just for this

 not describe the scene that we beheld that night.

-A voice came from the back of the room, a soft, compelling voice, we
+A voice came from the back of the room, a soft,

 looked